augcog/tai/README.md

 proceed ([y]/n)?
 ```

-4. Now navigate to new enviornment for following instructions
+4. Now navigate to new environment for following instructions
 ```bash
 conda activate myenv
 ```